rkiel/keeping-promises/NOTES.md

 }
 ```

-Since we have written our data pipeline from top to bottom with promises, we no longer need the try/catch.
+- no longer need the try/catch

 ## Promises in the real world

-Throughout this tutorial, we've written code in a style that is meant for instruction but not what you would see in the real world.
-Let's re-write several of our functions to be more realistic.

-First, we can re-write `save` and remove all the intermediate variables in favor of method chaining.
+- First, we can re-write `save` and remove all the intermediate variables in favor of method chaining.

 ```JavaScript
 function save(array) {